-If you’ve been struggling to pay your tax debt or trying to work through any other tax-related issue, you can fight the IRS with the help of a tax lawyer.
+If you’ve been struggling to pay your tax liability or trying to work through any other tax-related issue, you can fight the IRS with the help of a tax lawyer.

-Fortunately, there are many ways to resolve tax issues and set up a plan that will work for your unique tax situation.
-Whether you need help setting up a payment plan or need assistance with other tax matters, an experienced tax attorney with the W Tax Group can help you through the situation you’re in.
+Fortunately, there are many ways to resolve tax issues and set up a plan that will work for your unique tax situation using a tax lawyer.
+Whether you need help setting up a payment plan or need assistance with other tax matters, an experienced tax lawyer with the W Tax Group can help you through the situation you’re in.

 Resolving Tax Issues for You